 The Logan Library provides excellent service.

-- Information access: Library catalog, Databases A-Z, eJournals A-Z, course reserves, etc.
+- Information access: Library Catalog, Logan Library Databases A-Z, Journal Finder), course reserves, etc.

-- Research assistance: Library research guides, research help, quick reference help, library instruction, classroom instruction, etc.
+- Research assistance: Library Research Guides, quick reference help, research help, library instruction, classroom instruction, etc.

-- Library services: About the Library, borrowing, interlibrary loans, policies, etc.
+- Library services: About the Library, borrowing, interlibrary loans, policies, study space, etc.

 The Logan Library provides convenient hours of service.